JuhoKangas/matcha/README.md

-Dating app made with ReactJS, Redux, Node.js, Express.js, PostgreSQL & Tailwind CSS.
+Dating app made with ReactJS, Redux, Node.js, Express.js, PostgreSQL & Tailwind CSS. <br />
 Please, note that this project is a work in progess.